Planning Your Dream Police Facility

 - Morris Municipal Services Facility

-- Village of Woodridge Police Department and Public Works (Current Project)
+- Woodridge Police Department and Public Works – (Current Project)

 Not Sure Where to Start?
 Let’s Talk Today!

-Since the useful life of a police facility typically ranges from 20 to over 50 years, a new facility project is typically a “first-time” experience for most law enforcement executives which may seem overwhelming.
-With over 63 years of industry experience, Harbour knows public safety and is ready to assist in the successful execution of your dream project.
+Since the useful life of a police facility typically ranges from 20 to over 50 years, a new facility project generally is a “first-time” experience for most law enforcement executives, which may seem overwhelming.
+With over 63 years of industry experience, Harbour knows public safety and is ready to assist in successfully executing your dream project.
 All we need is a bit of information to begin.